ErikBird/blog/src/pages/posts/post-8.md

 - Document cross-cutting concerns in the root or dedicated documentation area
 - Maintain up-to-date references between related components

-### Leveraging Your Tools

-#### **Source Control as Documentation**

-Treat your git history as a valuable resource for AI assistants:

-- Write meaningful commit messages
-- Use tags effectively
-- Reference tickets in commits when possible
-- Include implementation details when relevant

-#### MCP Integration
+## Maximize Model Context

-Implement Model Context Provider integrations for technologies in your stack to give AI assistants better context.
+Leverage Model Context Provision (MCP) integrations for each helpful technology to give the LLM proper context.

-#### **Document Your Workflows**

-Clarify your preferred development processes:
+## Git as a Historical Record

+Since Git provides a text-based chronology of your repository, maintain a clean Git history with tags, meaningful commit descriptions, and ideally references to implemented tickets with excerpts.
+This approach greatly assists LLMs as they can seamlessly interpret this information.

+## Document Your Programming Routines

-- When and how to run tests
+Document when to run tests after implementing a feature.
-- Database migration procedures
-- Code review expectations
+Document running migration auto-generate scripts and reviewing them after database changes.

-Be explicit about your working style preferences, such as:
+Provide AI agents with clear process preferences about your expected working style, such as:

-- "Write code, screenshot result, iterate"
+* Write code, screenshot result, iterate
-- "Write tests, commit; code, iterate, commit"
+* Write tests, commit; code, iterate, commit
-- "Explore, plan, code, commit"
+* Explore, plan, code, commit

-## The Developer's Daily Routine
+## Developer's Daily Approach

-To maximize the benefits of AI assistance:

-- Regularly refine your documentation practices
+* Make documentation iteration/optimization part of your daily ritual
+* Experiment to determine what produces the best instruction-following from the model
-- Be specific and thorough in your instructions to AI tools
+* Be specific in your instructions—take time to think through the problem and what the model needs to know
-- Course-correct early and often when working with AI assistants
+* Course-correct early and often (as you would in an AI Agent IDE)
-- Keep context focused on the task at hand
+* Keep context focused
-- Use checklists and scratchpads for complex workflows
+* Use checklists and scratchpads for complex workflows
-- Leverage AI for issue triage and requirement documentation (like PRDs and feature requests)
+* Leverage AI Agents for issue triage or generating Project Requirement Documents (PRDs)
-- Use AI as a linting and code quality tool
+* Use AI Agents as linters

 ## The Path to Meta-Programming

-As we improve our ability to direct AI assistants, we're moving toward a new paradigm where architecture and common problems can be addressed through high-level specifications rather than manual implementation.

-In this future, standard components (databases, vector search, settings management, CQRS/event storage, APIs, frontends, user/application logic) will be implemented according to team preferences through strategic direction rather than line-by-line coding.
+Improving our ability to control AI Agents will lead us toward clearly defining how we want architectures modeled.

+This will create a state where common problems and paradigms are easily implemented with our preferred tools: databases, vector search, settings, CQRS/event stores, APIs, frontends, and user/app logic.
 The developer of tomorrow will be less a coder and more an architect, guiding AI to implement their vision efficiently and cohesively.